cc-tweaked/CC-Tweaked/README.md

 ## Features
 CC: Tweaked contains all the features of the latest version of ComputerCraft, as well as numerous fixes, performance improvements and several nifty additions.
-I'd recommend checking out [the releases page](https://github.com/SquidDev-CC/CC-Tweaked/releases) to see the full changes, but here's a couple of the more interesting changes:
+I'd recommend checking out [the releases page](https://github.com/SquidDev-CC/CC-Tweaked/releases) to see the full set of changes, but here's a couple of the more interesting additions:

  - Improvements to the `http` library, including websockets, support for other HTTP methods (`PUT`, `DELETE`, etc...) and configurable limits on HTTP usage.